 Our analysis needed to make assumptions on how to deal with these two issues.
-These assumptions, compounded with the wide range of the BST forecasts for cargo demand in 2040 result in an even wider range of capacity shortfall.
+Variations in assumptions, combined with the wide range of the BST forecasts for cargo demand in 2040, result in an even wider range of estimates for capacity shortfall.
 To bookend our analysis, we created assumptions that would give us the lowest and highest possible shortfall, and then selected assumptions for a "most-likely" scenario.

-The lowest shortfall scenario assumes the low demand forecast from BST, and assumes that existing facilities would be able to operate at 100% efficiency before new terminals are needed, and that private terminals will be able to continue accommodating cargo at their recent peak levels.
+The lowest shortfall scenario assumes the low demand forecast from BST, and assumes that existing facilities would be able to operate at 100% efficiency to accommodate forecast demand, and that private terminals will be able to continue accommodating cargo at their recent peak levels.
 The highest shortfall scenario uses the high demand forecast from BST, and assumes that existing facilities would continue operating at their historical peak levels, with all additional demand coming from new market opportunities that require new terminals.
 The most-likely scenario uses assumptions that fall between the range of these two bookends.
-Key assumptions for the most-likely scenario are existing facilities operate at 90% of capacity before new facilities are needed, and we use the medium demand scenario, calculated as the average of the low and high scenario by BST Associates.
+Key assumptions for the most-likely scenario are existing facilities operate at 90% of capacity (i.e. to accommodate the forecast growth in cargo, we do not assume that existing facilities are able to use 100% of their capacity, since part of the growth in cargo volumes may be due to new users and new commodities that cannot use existing facilities), and we use the medium demand scenario, calculated as the average of the low and high scenario by BST Associates.